 Common lower division requirements prior to entering most Physical Therapy programs:

-BIOL 201 Biology of Cells; BIOL 202 Biology of Organisms; BIOL 211 Human Anatomy; BIOL 231 Human Physiology; CHEM 201 General Chemistry; CHEM 202 General Chemistry; ENGL 101.0 English Composition and Reading; ENGL 102.0 Composition and Literature or ENGL 104 Critical Thinking & Composition; MATH 120 Introduction to Statistics; MATH 226 Analytic Geometry and Calculus I (Most require MATH 120 Introduction to Statistics); PHYS 221 General Physics I; PHYS 222 General Physics II; PSYC 101 Introductory Psychology; PSYC 110 Developmental Psychology; PSYC 213 Abnormal Psychology
+BIOL 201 Biology of Cells; BIOL 202 Biology of Organisms; BIOL 211 Human Anatomy; BIOL 231 Human Physiology; CHEM 201 General Chemistry; CHEM 202 General Chemistry; ENGL 101.0 ; ENGL 102.0 Composition and Literature or ENGL 104 Critical Thinking & Composition; MATH 120 Introduction to Statistics; MATH 226 Analytic Geometry and Calculus I (Most require MATH 120 Introduction to Statistics); PHYS 221 General Physics I; PHYS 222 General Physics II; PSYC 101 Introductory Psychology; PSYC 110 Developmental Psychology; PSYC 213 Abnormal Psychology

 Highly recommended course: CHEM 281 Organic Chemistry